ocean-data-factory-sweden/synthetic-underwater-data-augmentation/README.md

 ```

 #### Step 2: Train StyleGAN2
-Train the StyleGAN2 model with the following hyperparameters:
+Train the StyleGAN2 model with the following hyperparameters (the model was trained with the implemented default hyper-parameters):

-- Image size: $512\times512$
 - Optimizer: Adam with momentum parameters $\beta_1=0$, $\beta_2=0.99$
 - Learning rate $0.002$ except for the mapping network which which used $100$ times lower learning rate
 - Equalized learning rate approach: Enabled [3]
 - Objective function: Improved loss from the original GAN paper, $R_1$ regularization, and regularization parameter $\gamma = 10$
 - Activation function: Leaky ReLU with slope set to $\alpha=0.2$
 - Batch size: $8$
+- Image size: $512\times512$
 - Training length: $500k$ image iterations (approximately $1222$ epochs)

 ```